 German Boy Names

-German boy names include many male names that rank solidly in the US: Charles and William, Henry and Richard, Louis and Robert.
-Along with Charles and Henry, the top German names for boys in the US Top 500 today include Axel, Emerson, Emmett, Everett, Harrison, Justus, Leo, Milo, Ryker, and Walter.
+German boy names include many classic male names: Charles and William, Henry and Richard, Louis and Robert.
+Along with Charles and Henry, the top German names for boys in the US today include Axel, Emerson, Emmett, Everett, Harrison, Justus, Leo, Milo, Ryker, and Walter.

 The top boy names in Germany include both those popular throughout Europe and North America, such as Ben, Finn, and Noah, as well as the high-ranking names Emile and Moritz.
 The German popularity list also includes some short forms particular to Germany, such as Till, a German short form of Dietrich or Theodoric, and Fiete, a diminutive for Friedrich or Frederick.